This is a continuation of the previous post where we have narrated three episodes each containing an example of the Greek fear in gods’ envy.

 Andy, together with Indian Falcon and Ashish – two other aficionados of this blog – also found incomprehensible this attitude of the Greek gods.
 “Is something who is so envious worth being cared for..?” wondered Falcon.

 In other words, this fear of gods’ envy was like a regulation valve.
 It helped, together with other elements, to develop temperance and the good style in life.
-Classic Greece was a civilization based on an admirable equilibrium.
+Classical Greece (V cent.
+BC) was a civilization based on an admirable equilibrium.
 The golden mean.
 A concept we frequently get back to.

 Another point is that the Greek ancient gods were amoral and whimsical.
 They didn’t care much about good and evil.
 Weirdly enough this had a good effect as well.
 Men didn’t think gods were morally perfect while men full of iniquity, and, since they could not count on these whimsical gods’ help, men had to make their own destiny and had to believe in their worth.
-Modern (and religious) Western man thinks instead that he is corrupted and a sinner from the beginning (Eve’s apple etc.) and that only God can save him.
+Western man thinks instead that he is corrupted and a sinner from the beginning (original sin) and that only God can save him.

-(The Renaissance only has mitigated this belief by stressing both man’s worth and freedom.
-And incidentally, the Renaissance origin, Italy, and its deep meaning, the rediscovery of the classic world, are not fortuitous, how can they be, they representing like survivals of the ancient world popping up again, not only as mere imitation; ok, I am a digression maniac, let’s get back to the Greeks)
+[The Renaissance only by developing humanism and humanitas has mitigated this belief by stressing both man’s worth and freedom.
+Incidentally, the Renaissance origin, Italy, and its deep meaning, the rediscovery of the classical world, are not fortuitous, how can they be, they representing like survivals of the ancient world popping up again not only as mere imitation]

 Finally Greek men were not striving to be good just because they expected a reward from god(s) or feared their punishment.
 Given such unpredictable gods, when men were good they were such because they really wanted to, not for any other external reason.